Mqtt Plugin

 The mqtt

-type Channel backend is a Channel backend provided in the mqtt_plugin, used for publishing and subscribing to messages via MQTT.
+type Channel backend is a Channel backend provided by mqtt_plugin, used to publish and subscribe to messages via mqtt.
 All its configuration items are as follows:

 Node |